ABOUT

 While Green Driving America strives to make all drivers aware of these significant benefits, its main focus has been seeking funding for projects in the school community.

-The organization specializes in two areas of clean and efficient transportation education:
+The organization specializes in clean and efficient transportation education:

-• The Clean Transportation Path project: working with driver educators and with high school environmental science, science, math, and STEM educators to offer a funded1 supplement to their classroom instruction/curriculum showing student drivers and new drivers the benefits in what we drive (promotion of low- to zero-emission vehicles) and, optionally, how we drive (smart driving practices), as well as alternatives to driving
+The Clean Transportation Path project: working with driver educators and with high school environmental science, science, math, and STEM educators to offer a funded1 supplement to their classroom instruction/curriculum in the form of guest-speaking presentations.
+These are given by recruited volunteer college level interns (paid a stipend), or by the executive director, showing student drivers and new drivers the benefits in what we drive (promotion of low- to zero-emission vehicles) and how we drive (smart driving practices), as well as alternatives to driving.
+This project has been funded for the State of Vermont for 2024.

-• Schools Are Not Drive-Thrus project: implementation of funded2 idle-free schools campaigns that address the issue of prolonged, largely unnecessary vehicle idling often occurring during the school dismissal period.
-Engage middle, and high school staff and students to participate in eight to 10 week campaigns.
-For 2023, these campaigns have operated at two schools in Northern California.
-Campaigns at three Upper Valley schools in Vermont and New Hampshire are planned for the Fall
+Schools Are Not Drive-Thrus project: implementation of funded2 idle-free schools campaigns that address the issue of prolonged, largely unnecessary vehicle idling often occurring during the school dismissal period.
+Engage elementary, middle, and high school staff and students to participate in six to 10 week campaigns.
+For 2023, these campaigns have operated at two schools in Northern California and one school in Vermont, with plans for more campaigns in CA, Vermont, and elsewhere for 2024.

 THE EVOLUTION OF GREEN DRIVING AMERICA

-Green Driving America Inc. was originally known as Idle-Free VT Inc., founded in 2006 and incorporated in the State of Vermont in 2009.
+Green Driving America Inc. was originally known as Idle-Free VT Inc., founded in 2006, incorporated in the State of Vermont in 2009, and achieving 501c3 nonprofit status in 2013.
 Wayne had significant success with achieving idle reduction in Vermont.
-He partnered with others in the legislative enactment of a Vermont school bus idling rule and then an all motor vehicle idling restriction law.
-As an individual, Wayne was presented with the American Lung Association in Vermont’s Air Quality Champion award and then coordinated ALA’s programs that educated about fleet idling before business and municipal fleet managers and drivers.
-Idle-Free VT achieved 501c3 nonprofit status in 2013 and was awarded grants to implement idle-free and green driving educational projects for Vermont businesses, municipalities, and schools.
+He partnered with others in the legislative enactment of a Vermont school bus idling rule in 2008 and then Vermont’s prohibited idling of motor vehicles law in 2014.
+As an individual, Wayne was presented with the American Lung Association in Vermont’s Air Quality Champion award in 2009 and then coordinated ALA’s programs that educated about fleet idling before business and municipal fleet managers and drivers.
+Following achievement of 501c3 nonprofit status, Idle-Free VT was awarded grants to implement idle-free and green driving educational projects for Vermont businesses, municipalities, and schools.
 In the school community, he built relationships with Vermont driver educators, along with some STEM educators, to implement these projects.
-This led to giving more than 120 green driving guest-speaking presentations and implementing 11 idle-free schools campaigns, from 2013-16.
+This led to giving more than 120 green driving guest-speaking presentations and implementing 11 idle-free schools campaigns, from 2013 to 2016.
 And Wayne's work resulted in an accolade from the Vermont Dept. of Environmental Conservation*

 The organization was renamed Idle-Free California Inc. when relocating to California in 2016.
-More idle-free schools campaigns were implemented and Wayne was recognized with the prestigious East Bay Clean Cities Clean Air Champion award in 2019.
+Two idle-free schools campaigns were implemented in Sacramento County in the 2017-18 school year, and Wayne was recognized with the prestigious East Bay Clean Cities Clean Air Champion award in 2019.
 However, Idle-Free California did not achieve the level of success that Idle-Free VT did.
 Overall, California health and environmental organizations, regional and state agencies and the state legislature took little interest in unnecessary idling despite the low-hanging fruit opportunity to reduce its impact in the state: estimated to be 300 million gallons of fuel consumed resulting in three million tons of CO2 emitted annually by vehicles idling just when parked.

 As California was and is focused exclusively on the imperative of zero-emissions transportation (while largely overlooking behavioral solutions), Wayne decided to broaden the organization’s transportation efficiency advocacy to include clean transportation and in 2020, Green Driving America was born.